IAB24/tech201_oop/README.md

 ## What is OOP?

--Object Oriented means directed towards objects.
+Object Oriented means directed towards objects.
 In other words, it means functionally directed towards modelling objects.
 This is one of the many techniques used for modelling complex systems by describing a collection of interacting objects via their data and behavior.